catalyst/moodle-assignsubmission_automaticextension/README.md

 - **conditions** - HTML that will be presented to the student on the confirmation screen when the student requests an extension
 - **maximumrequests** - the number of extension requests a student can make (setting this to 0 will disable the plugin)
 - **extensionlength** - the length of each extension in hours, each subsequent request will increase the extension by this amount (setting this to 0 will disable the plugin)

-## Requirements
-This requires theme_ncmboost to be installed as it overrides mod_assign_renderer to display the request extension button on the assignment view page.